hamvocke/hamvocke.github.io/_posts/2014-08-19-goodbye-gutersloh.md

 title: Goodbye Gütersloh, Hello Hamburg!
 tags: personal job
 excerpt: Today is my last day in Gütersloh.
 I'm leaving Bertelsmann after six exciting years.
 This post is about the my previous journey as a software developer and about my future in Hamburg.
+summary: Reflecting on my time in Gütersloh, looking forward to my time in Hamburg
 comments: true
 ---